-You will start receiving a series of emails (many sent from be-a-hawkeye@ulowa.edu) designed to introduce you to the university.
+You will start receiving a series of emails (many sent from be-a-hawkeye@ uiowa.edu) designed to introduce you to the university.
 Your online Admissions Profile will guide you through the enrollment process and help you complete these important steps:

-- Apply for housing-Submit your online application and \$75 nonrefundable application fee as soon as possible.
-Rooms are assigned on a first-come, first-served basis. - Accept admission-Accept or decline no later than May 1 (Nov.
-15 for spring semester) and pay the \$250 acceptance fee. - Track your financial ald-Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov as soon as you can after Oct.
-1, then follow the status of your application on your Admissions Profile. - Make a reservation for Orientation-Orientation/registration and the On lowa! program will help you make the transition to lowa.
+- Apply for housing-Beginning in early January, submit your online application and \$75 nonrefundable housing application fee as soon as possible.
+Rooms are assigned on a first-come, first-served basis. - Accept admission-Accept or decline no later than May 3 (Nov.
+15 for spring semester) by paying the \$250 acceptance fee. - Track your financial aid-Complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov as soon as you can beginning Oct.
+1, then follow the status of your application on your Admissions Profile.
+Submit the FAFSA by Dec.
+1 for maximum financial aid consideration. - Make a reservation for Orientation-Orientation/registration and the On Iowa! program will help you make the transition to Iowa.

-The University of lowa prohibits discrimination in employment, educational programs, and activities on the basis of race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, settle as a U.S. veteran, service in the U.S. military, sexual orientation, genetic information, associational preferences, or any other classification that deprives the person of consideration as an individual.
-The university as a affirms its commitment to providing equal apportunities and equal access to university facilities.
-For additional information on nondiscrimination policies, contact the Director, Office of Equal Opportunity and Diversity, the University of Iowa, 202 Jessup Hall, Iowa City, IA,52242-I316, 319-335-0705 (voice), 319-335-0697 (TDD), diversity@uiowa.edu.
-Office of Admissions 07/18
+The University of Iowa prohibits discrimination in employment, educational programs, and activities on the basis of race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, associational preferences, or any other classification that deprives the person of consideration as an individual.
+The university also affirms its commitment to providing equal apportunities and equal access to university facilities.
+For additional information on nonliciscrimination policies, contact the Director; Office of Equal Opportunity and Diversity, the University of Iowa, 202 Jessup Hall, Iowa City, IA,52242-1316, 319-335-0705 (voice), 319-335-0697 (TDD), diversity@ulowa.edu.
+Office of Admissions 09/20